fmtayag/Caffeine-Fueled/readme.txt

 Credits
 -------
-Originaly created and programmed by zyenapz and now contributed by Danix, art & sound effects by zyenapz.
+Created and coded by zyenapz and contributed by Danix, art & sound effects by zyenapz.
-Font: 'Press Start' downloaded from codeman38.
+Font 'Press Start' by codeman38.
-Music: 'HappyBeat' downloaded from YouTube and made by Electro Baptist.
+Music 'HappyBeat' by Electro Baptist.

 Contact
 -------